lucky7xx/datavruti/PROJECT_SUMMARY.md

-# DataVruti Website - Project Summary
+# datavruti Website - Project Summary

 ## ✅ Project Complete

-The DataVruti website has been successfully built with Next.js 14, following all specifications from the readme file.
+The datavruti website has been successfully built with Next.js 14, following all specifications from the readme file.

 ---